confluentinc/ksql/design-proposals/klip-5-internal-schemas-for-KSQL-engine.md

 any field from the external schema in the SELECT expressions and user does not specify an alias for the result column, the engine will use the same name from the external schema for the corresponding field in the result schema.

+The engine should verify the result schema field names comply with the requirements of the sink format.
+This verification should be done in query compile time.
+For instance, if the sink format is Avro, and the field names in the result schema do not comply with Avro naming requirments, KSQL engine should not run the query.

 Note that all the KSQL error or log messages should still use the external schema names since user does not know about the internal schemas.